databricks/spark-sklearn/README.rst

 The developer version has the following requirements:

-- a recent release of scikit-learn.
-Releases 0.18.1, 0.19.0 have been tested, older versions may work too.
+- scikit-learn 0.18 or 0.19.
+Later versions may work, but tests currently are incompatible with 0.20.
 - Spark >= 2.1.1.
 Spark may be downloaded from the `Spark website <https://spark.apache.org/>`_.
   In order to use this package, you need to use the pyspark interpreter or another Spark-compliant python interpreter.
 See the `Spark guide <https://spark.apache.org/docs/latest/programming-guide.html#overview>`_